SegviGen: Repurposing 3D Generative Model for Part Segmentation: METHOLODOGY

 \subsection{Task Reformulation and I/O Representation}

-We reformulate 3D part segmentation as a color prediction problem in a structured 3D representation.
-This choice matches our base 3D generative model~\cite{trellis2}, which jointly parameterizes geometry together with appearance attributes such as color, material properties, and roughness in a unified representation.
-To maximize reuse of the pretrained generative prior, we avoid introducing an additional segmentation-specific attribute channel, which would increase modeling and optimization complexity, and instead express segmentation targets directly in color space, the most visually intuitive attribute.
-We consider three task settings with consistent input and output formats.

-\textbf{Interactive part-segmentation} is formulated as binary part extraction: given 3D points indicating a target part, we supervise the model to color the selected part in white and the remaining regions in black. \textbf{Full segmentation} targets multi-part decomposition: we assign each part a distinct color from a randomly sampled color palette and supervise voxel colors accordingly.
-Importantly, correctness is defined up to a permutation of colors within each object; any one-to-one assignment between predicted colors and parts is considered valid.
+\textbf{Interactive part-segmentation} is formulated as binary part extraction: given user-provided 3D points indicating a target part, we supervise the model to color the selected part in white and the remaining regions in black. \textbf{Full segmentation} targets multi-part decomposition: we assign each part a distinct color from a randomly sampled color palette and supervise voxel colors accordingly.
 To reduce sensitivity to particular color choices, we use $K{=}10$ independently sampled palettes per shape, providing multiple colorizations for the same underlying partition. \textbf{Full segmentation with 2D guidance} additionally conditions the model on a rendered 2D segmentation map: we first colorize the 3D parts and render the corresponding 2D segmentation map, and we then train the model to generate 3D voxel colors that are consistent with the color assignments in the 2D guidance.
 Overall, this formulation preserves a unified model interface across settings, enabling a consistent architecture and training pipeline.